What to Know About Racial Covenants

 Most restrictive covenants come with restrictions on how the land can be used (negative covenants) or require a specific continuing action (affirmative covenant).

 Property covenants may also run with the land (referred to as a covenant appurtenant).
-This means that future landowners must abide by the terms set forth in the covenant.
+This means that future landowners must abide by the terms outlined in the covenant.

-Covenants, conditions, and restrictions (CC&Rs) are rules that control what property owners can do within a community.
+Covenants, conditions, and restrictions (CC&Rs) control what property owners can do within a community.
 The original developer usually creates CC&Rs for the community.

 The intention of having covenants, conditions, and restrictions is to protect the property values of those living in the community.